Lake Mburo Park – Informational Guide – Things to Do and See

 There is nothing like hitting the trails of Lake Mburo and surrounding areas on a bike.

-Leaving the park, just about 4 kilometers from Sanga Gate is Igongo Cultural Center which is historical showplace for the Banyakitara, who inhabit the Western Uganda and include Banyankole, Bakiga, Batooro and Banyoro.
+Leaving the park, just about 4 kilometers from Sanga Gate is Igongo Cultural Center which is a historical showplace for the Banyakitara, who inhabit the Western Uganda and include Banyankole, Bakiga, Batooro and Banyoro.

 With the Bayankole the Ankole Cow was king and queen and considered the cow of Kings both in Western Uganda and Rwanda,